timapril/ns2/draft-tapril-ns2.md

 * Removed DS and DNSKEY SvcParamFields.
 Avoids issues with DNSSEC signing in the parent.
 * Removed IPv{4,6}Hints SvcParamFields.
 There was a discussion on DNSOP about how glue is required
+* Updating when to sign the NS2 / NS2T records (removed signing in the parent)

 # Discussions